 If you’re working with fair credit that rounds in higher than 550, then your decision should be a no-brainer—your very best business credit card option is the Spark Classic.
 With an unsecured line of credit, an unlimited 1% cash back for every dollar you spend, and no annual fee, the Spark Classic can’t be beat when it comes to business credit cards for fair credit.

 However, if your personal credit score doesn’t quite reach the eligibility threshold for the Spark Classic, then you’ll need to build credit with a secured card option—the best of which is the Capital One Secured Card, the Wells Fargo Business Secured Credit Card, or the BBVA Compass Secured Visa Business Credit Card.

-Either way, spending responsibly with these two business credit cards for fair credit will help you build and improve your personal credit score.
+Either way, spending responsibly with those two business credit cards for fair credit will help you build and improve your personal credit score.
 If you keep at it, your credit will help you access some of the very best business credit cards available on the market.